stormpath/stormpath-aspnetcore/docs/registration.rst

 JSON Registration API
 ---------------------

-If you are using this library from a SPA framework like Angular or React, you will interact with the registration endpoint via GET and POST requests, instead of letting the middleware render an HTML view.
+If you are using this library from a client framework like Angular or React, you will interact with the registration endpoint via GET and POST requests, instead of letting the middleware render an HTML view.

 Getting the Form View Model ...........................

-By making a GET request to the registration endpoint with ``Accept: application/json``, you can retrieve a JSON view model that describes the registration form and any external account stores that are mapped to your Stormpath Application.
+By making a GET request to the registration endpoint with the ``Accept: application/json`` header set, you can retrieve a JSON view model that describes the registration form and any external account stores that are mapped to your Stormpath Application.

 Here's an example view model that represents an application that has the default registration form, and a mapped Google social directory: